novakov-alexey-zz/freya/README.md

 }
 ```

-`CmController` trait adds `isSupported` method, which allows to skip particular ConfigMaps if they do not
+`CmController` class adds `isSupported` method, which allows to skip particular ConfigMaps if they do not
 satisfy to logical condition.

-All methods have default implementation as  `F.unit`, so override only necessary methods for your custom controller.
+All methods have default implementation as `F.pure(None)` or `F.unit`, so override only necessary methods for your custom controller.

 `onInit` - is called before controller is started.
 In terms **fabric8** client, **onInit** is called before watcher
 is started to watch for custom resources or config map resources.

 `onAdd`, `onDelete`, `onModify` - are called whenever corresponding event is triggered by Kubernetes api-server.

+`onAdd` and `onModify` - allows to set new custom resource status by returning a value of `F[Option[U]]` in these methods.
+`U` is a type of status case class.

 3 .
 Start your operator